NathanJPlummer/Creative-Fan-License/Creative-Fan-License.md

 This document has not been legally approved, legally tested, and is not valid in anyway.

-For the time being, you may distribute this work under the Creative Commons License with the follow baselines:
+For the time being, you may distribute this work under the Creative Commons License with the following baselines:

 Noncommercial:  You may not use this work, or any derivative works, for commercial gain.